Waun Ki Hong

-Waun Ki Hong (August 13, 1942 – January 2, 2019) was Professor of Medicine at The University of Texas MD Anderson Cancer Center, where he served as chairman of the Department of Thoracic/Head & Neck Medical Oncology from 1993 to 2005 and as head of the Division of Cancer Medicine from 2001 to 2014.
-He was also an American Cancer Society Professor and the Samsung Distinguished University Chair in Cancer Medicine emeritus.
+Waun Ki Hong (August 13, 1942 – January 2, 2019) was a Korean-born American medical oncologist, physician-scientist, and academic leader whose career centered on head and neck oncology, thoracic oncology, cancer prevention, and translational clinical research.
+He spent much of his professional career at The University of Texas MD Anderson Cancer Center, where he served as chair of the Department of Thoracic/Head and Neck Medical Oncology from 1984 to 2005 and as head of the Division of Cancer Medicine from 2001 until his retirement in 2014.
+He also served as an American Cancer Society Professor and held the Samsung Distinguished University Chair in Cancer Medicine.